Communication and Visual Arts

 The goals of the Communication program are to offer intensive study into the process by which people create, exchange and interpret symbolic messages, and to be conscious of variables that make human communication rich, diverse and complex.
 Students of communication learn about and appreciate the breadth and depth of the discipline from its roots in classical antiquity to the changing roles of electronic media.
 The program participates in the University-wide effort to assess its academic programs.
 Information on assessment plans, including goals, methods and outcomes is available at http://assessment.umflint.edu.

 Programs in Communication

-Three concentration programs are offered, all leading to the Bachelor of Arts degree: the General Program in Communication , the Communication and Visual Arts Honors Program (BA or BS or BFA) , and the Teacher’s Certificate Program in Speech .
+Three concentration programs are offered, all leading to the Bachelor of Arts degree: the General Program in Communication , the Honors Program in Communication , and the Teacher’s Certificate Program in Speech .
 Within the concentration, students elect courses from areas of emphasis in general communication, organizational communication, or media studies.
 A Minor in Communication and a Teacher’s Certificate Minor in Speech are also available.

 Mission and Program Assessment

 The mission of the Journalism Program is to teach students the principles and techniques of multimedia, community journalism, defined as using text, video, audio, images and interactivity in Web and mobile formats to serve the public by providing current, local information.
 Our objectives are for students to seek truth and report it through clear writing and effective presentation; to undergird our teaching and research with principles of critical thinking, global perspectives, and ethics; and to recognize that new communication practices and technologies are transforming journalism locally and globally.
 The curriculum will always be dynamic, situated on the leading edge of change.
 The program participates in the University-wide effort to assess its academic programs.
 Information on assessment plans, including goals, methods and outcome is available at http://www.umflint.edu/assessment.